-- " No person may train dogs on wild game birds from April 15 - July 31 statewide.
+- " No person may train dogs on wild game birds from April 15 - July 31, statewide.
 From Aug.
-1 through the Friday preceding the third Saturday in September, a person may train a dog for the purpose of locating, pursuing, or pointing wild game birds on publicly owned land or on road rights-of-way with the following restrictions: - " No more than four dogs may be trained in any one day.
-In addition, a person may not use or carry a shotgun or rifle during training. - " The dog(s) must be owned by the person conducting the training and not offered for sale. - " The owner of the dog may be assisted in the training if the owner is present. - " No motor vehicle, horse or any other conveyance may be used. - " However, persons who otherwise qualify to train dogs on public lands may use a horse for dog training on public lands until noon central time on Fridays, Saturdays, and Sundays from the first Friday of August to the first Sunday of September, inclusive, with authorization of the government agency managing the public land.

-- " For complete rules write to Game, Fish and Parks Permits; 20641 SD Hwy 1806; Fort Pierre, SD 57532. - " The use of dogs is encouraged for hunting on federal U.S. Fish and Wildlife Service Waterfowl Production Areas (WPA).
+1 through the Friday preceding the third Saturday in September, a person may train a dog for the purpose of locating, pursuing, or pointing wild game birds on publicly owned land or on road rightsof-way with the following restrictions: - " No more than four dogs may be trained in any one day.
+In addition, a person may not use or carry a shotgun or rifle during training. - " The dog(s) must be owned by the person conducting the training and not offered for sale. - " The owner of the dog may be assisted in the training if the owner is present. - " No motor vehicle, horse or any other conveyance may be used. - " However, persons who otherwise qualify to train dogs on public lands may use a horse for dog training on public lands until noon central time on Fridays, Saturdays, and Sundays from the first Friday of August to the first Sunday of September, inclusive, with authorization of the government agency managing the public land. - " The use of dogs is encouraged for hunting on federal U.S. Fish and Wildlife Service Waterfowl Production Areas (WPA).
 Dogs are allowed for other recreational activities only if confined to a vehicle, boat, icehouse or on a leash controlled by the handler.
 Dog training and dogs roaming freely on WPA are prohibited.